svecile/Airgeddon_Notes/README.md

 For demostration pourposes in the presentation i will be using the personal hotspot on my iPhone to create a WiFi network with a weak password (password1234) and i will be connecting my old iphone 6 to it as a dummy user.

 ### Network Security
 Personal WiFi networks can have different kinds of security and authentication mechanisms and which ones it has will change the way you attack it.
-The different security protocols are wired equivalent privacy (WEP), wifi protected setup (WPS), WiFi protected access (WPA/WPA2), and recently WPA3.
+The different security protocols are wired equivalent privacy (WEP), wifi protected setup (WPS), WiFi protected access (WPA/WPA2-PSK), and recently WPA3.
 WEP is very old, insecure and not really used anymore so i wont be covering it but heres a [link](https://null-byte.wonderhowto.com/how-to/hack-wi-fi-hunting-down-cracking-wep-networks-0183712/) with more information if you are curious.
 WPA3 is very new and i havent seen any routers with it yet although im sure they are out there but airgeddon has no attacks for it so i also wont be covering it.
 Most networks you will come across will be protected by WPA/WPA2 and possibly WPS and these are the protocols i will focus on.

+####WPA/WPA2
+This is the type of security you will mostly see in personal networks